BennyCarlsson/Ria-development-2dv607/blog/3-Steps-Of-Hello-World.md

 ### My first component!
 Note that this time i downloaded the react library from here https://facebook.github.io/react/index.html however it works the same way as the first example but now you have the library locally.

-We are still just printing out "Hello World!", however this time we are doing it by first creating a compononent valled Message and its job is to return <h1>Hello World</h1>.
+We are still just printing out "Hello World!", however this time we are doing it by first creating a compononent valled Message and its job is to return "Hello World".
 ```
 <!DOCTYPE html>
 <html>